xiaoYang-garbledCode/SDCADA/README.md

 ## Contact
 For any issues/questions regarding the paper or reproducing the results, please contact me.
 Guangju Yang
-School of Computer Science and Engineering (SCSE),
-Fujian Normal University Fuzhou China.
+School of Computer Science and Cyberspace Security, Fujian Normal University Fuzhou China.
 Email: 1747749798@qq.com